9 February 2018

 While they were standing around trying to force down bananas and the like an elderly lady hobbled slowly along the road.
 She stopped when she reached the knot of munching runners.
 For a moment I thought she was going to grumble about us blocking the pavement, instead she asked what was going on.
 When Commando explained what they were doing and why, she fished around in her pocket and produced a handful of coins to add to the sponsorship pot.
 Her lovely gesture made us all smile and remains one of the outstanding moments of the day.

 All too soon the runners and cyclists were off again.
 The next stop would be the last one before the finish.
-We were hoping a few Spitfires would turn up to cheer them as they started the last ten miles of their epic run.
+We were hoping a few running friends would turn up to cheer them as they started the last ten miles of their epic run.
 Maybe some would even run with them…

 Donations to Alzheimer’s Research UK are still welcome no matter how big or how small.
 Rob’s Just Giving page can be found here.